Mobile-Telematics/TelematicsApp-Android/README.md

 ## Trip Details screen

->Telematics App for Android use HERE Maps to displays the user's trips on a map.
-You need to get your access key for view the trip details.
+>Telematics App for Android uses HERE Maps to display the user's trips on a map.
+You need to get your access key to view the trip details.
 Visit https://developer.here.com

-To set API KEY for HERE Maps change HERE_API_KEY in AppConfig.kt file. </br>
+To set API KEY for HERE Maps change HERE_API_KEY in the AppConfig.kt file. </br>
 const val HERE_API_KEY = "YOUR_HERE_API_KEY"

-To set LICENSE KEY for HERE Maps change HERE_LICENSE_KEY in AppConfig.kt file. </br>
+To set LICENSE KEY for HERE Maps change HERE_LICENSE_KEY in the AppConfig.kt file. </br>
 const val HERE_LICENSE_KEY = "YOUR_HERE_LICENSE_KEY"

-To set APP ID for HERE Maps change HERE_APP_ID in AppConfig.kt file. </br>
+To set APP ID for HERE Maps change HERE_APP_ID in the AppConfig.kt file. </br>
 const val HERE_APP_ID = "YOUR_HERE_APP_ID"

-To set APP CODE for HERE Maps change HERE_APP_CODE in AppConfig.kt file. </br>
+To set APP CODE for HERE Maps change HERE_APP_CODE in the AppConfig.kt file. </br>
 const val HERE_APP_CODE = "YOUR_HERE_APP_CODE"

-Having received a list of the user's trips, you can refer to your array of trips and get mode detailde information, as well as a set of points to be desplayed on the HERE Maps API.
+Having received a list of the user's trips, you can refer to your array of trips and get more detailed information, as well as a set of points to be displayed on the HERE Maps API.

 ## Get HERE Maps access keys

-In the next few simple steps, we'll show you how easy create access keys in HERE developer console.
+In the next few simple steps, we'll show you how easy it is to create access keys in the HERE developer console.

-Step 1: After creating your HERE account, open your project in https://developer.here.com/projects In REST table click "Generate App".
+Step 1: After creating your HERE account, aopen your project in https://developer.here.com/projects </br>
+In the REST table click "Generate App".

 ![](https://github.com/Mobile-Telematics/TelematicsApp-Android/blob/readme_for_trip_details/img_readme/here_step_1.png)

-Step 2: Click "Create API KEY"
+Step 2: Click "Create API key"

 ![](https://github.com/Mobile-Telematics/TelematicsApp-Android/blob/readme_for_trip_details/img_readme/here_step_2.png)

-Step 3: Copy API KEY and paste it to HERE_API_KEY parametr in AppConfig.kt file
+Step 3: Copy API KEY and paste it to HERE_API_KEY parameter in AppConfig.kt file

 ![](https://github.com/Mobile-Telematics/TelematicsApp-Android/blob/readme_for_trip_details/img_readme/here_step_3.png)